ZMBT Expressions¶

 function, which is evaluated by test model runners.
 The language belongs to a family of tacit programming languages.

-As it operates on JSON, certain elements may resemble the jq language, however, expressions focus more on a simpler syntax
+As it operates on JSON, certain elements may resemble the jq language, however, ZMBT Expressions focus more on a simpler syntax,

-and certain test-specific features such as typed operator handling.
+allowing to embed them in any C-like language, and provide certain test-specific features such as typed operator handling.

 The main purpose of using an embedded language over common C++ functions is to give the model runners a full control over test inputs, notably: